Your Health: Diseases Caused by Mosquitoes

 - Wear light-colored long pants and long-sleeved shirts to cover exposed skin.

-- Call Mosquito Hunters – not only do we treat your yard, we also can point out possible breeding grounds and show you how to minimize mosquito populations.
+- Call Mosquito Hunters – Not only do we treat your yard, we can also point out possible mosquito breeding grounds and show you how to minimize any populations.

-Contact us at 855-995-3366 or check out our services to protect you and your family’s health today.
+Contact us or check out our services to protect you and your family’s health today.